findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-2/index.md

 Our release bot is [a custom GitHub action](https://github.com/findy-network/releaser-action).
-Each repository that follows the branching model described above uses the bot for the release routine.
+Each repository that follows the branching model described above uses the bot for tagging the release.
 The bot's primary duty is to check if the `dev` branch has code changes missing from the `master` branch.
 If the bot finds changes, it will create a version tag for the new release and update the working version of the `dev` branch.